OdinhengeT/OdinhengeT/README.md

 ## Current Projects

+* Convergence analysis of Monte Carlo calculation on nuclear fission reactors with the Shannon entropy using openMC and python

 * From scratch implementation of the classic Pong videogame using C++ and the Win32 API

 * Implementation of a PID-controller in C++